Welcome to GERMANY!

 favorites to wherever you live.

-Table Talk Cards: Gather loved ones and discuss what you’ve learned with these conversation starters.
+Table Talk Cards: Gather loved ones

-3D Puzzle of Brandenburg Gate: Build a three-dimensional puzzle of one of the most iconic German sites where many important historic moments took place.
+3D Puzzle of Brandenburg Gate: Build a three-dimensional puzzle of one of

 Clock - Painting with Diamonds Activity: Create a 3D replica of an